smilefocal/smob-auth-1/README.md

-# Strathmore SESC
+# SESC Mobile

-This is the official mobile application for Strathmore SESC.
+This is my submission of the authentication module for the official mobile application of Strathmore SESC.

 ## Getting Started